elucidium/elucidium.github.io/_pages/music.md

 This page is intended to be a digital *curriculum vitae* for my musical endeavors, including a comprehensive list of projects, collaborations, performances, etc. in which I've been involved!
 I spend most of my time outside of work and academics on music-related extracurriculars, and I wouldn't have it any other way.

+Any publicly available recordings of my work are linked below; I've also taken the liberty of linking collaborators and organizations with whom I've worked.
+Feel free to explore!

-Side note: once I graduate in May 2022 and move to the Bay Area for my full-time job I will be actively looking for opportunities, so please let me know if you have any in mind!
+Side note: once I graduate in May 2022 and move to the Bay Area for my full-time job I will be actively looking for opportunities, so please [let me know](mailto:xun.ruiran@gmail.com) if you have any in mind.

 ## Biography